exactly/about/jobs/smart_contract_engineer.md

 ## Description

-We are looking for an experienced smart contract engineer to help us build Exactly Protocol V0.1.
+We are looking for an experienced shadowy crypto super-coder to help us build Exactly Protocol V0.1

 ### Initial Responsibilities